CastAlbumReviews.com

 DAVID WOLF won an Emmy Award for one of his scripts for Unicorn Tales, a series of musicals for children that aired on NBC-TV.
 He also wrote theater criticism and taught musical theater history.
 Highlights of his early career included working for Harold Prince as stage manager of Fiddler on the Roof (in the latter years of that show’s run) and A Little Night Music.
 David held a master’s degree in musical theater from New York University.
 He died in 2005.

 CHARLES WRIGHT is president of the Drama Desk.
-He writes the program notes for the York Theatre Company’s biannual series of “Musicals in Mufti.”
+He writes the program notes for the York Theatre Company’s series “Musicals in Mufti.”
 As an executive at A&E, he has been involved in the commissioning/production of numerous documentaries, including The Farm: Angola, USA, which received the 1998 Grand Jury Prize at Sundance and an Academy Award nomination for Best Documentary Feature.